lexbaileylowrisc/qemu/docs/opentitan/otptool.md

 * `--erase` reset a specific field within a partition.
 The flag may be repeated.

 * `--no-version` disable OTP image version reporting when `-s` is used.

+* `--patch-token` patch a Life Cycle hashed token.
+This feature is primary aimed at testing the Life Cycle controller.
+With this option, the partition to update is automatically found using the token `NAME`.
+If the partition containing the token to update is already locked, its digest is automatically patched; otherwise the digest is left empty.
+The token `VALUE` should be specified as a hexadecimal string with no `0x` prefix.
+The token value is expected to be the plaintext token, as the script takes care of hashing it and storing the hashed value into the OTP image.
+  To change a LC token file with an immediate value with no further processing, see the `--change` option.

 * `--set-bit` sets the specified bit in the OTP data.
 This flag may be repeated.
 This option is only intended to corrupt the OTP content so that HW & SW behavior may be exercised should such